 We constantly strive to make a positive difference in the societies we are part of.
 This is integrated into our purpose, values and business strategy.

-We aim to contribute to the development of local communities because it is right, and because we can only succeed as a company if the communities around us also succeed.
+We aim to contribute to the development of local communities because we care, and because we can only succeed as a company if the communities around us also succeed.
+Read more about our values.

 Our commitment to internationally recognized human rights provides the platform for our approach and initiatives.